aws/aws-xray-daemon/README.md

 As of Aug 31, 2020, windows and darwin builds for ARM64 are not supported by `go build`.

 ## Pulling X-Ray Daemon image from ECR Public Gallery
-Before pulling an image authenticate your docker client to the Amazon ECR public registry.
+Before pulling an image you should authenticate your docker client to the Amazon ECR public registry.
 For registry authentication options follow this [link](https://docs.aws.amazon.com/AmazonECR/latest/public/public-registries.html#public-registry-auth)

 Run below command to authenticate to public ECR registry using `get-login-password` (AWS CLI)